bioongithub/balacheck/README.md

 ### Month payments
 Month payments page contains tab page for each month.
 Month page contains list of payments, scheduled for this month.
 Month is selected as a tab.
 Current month payments are represented as a table.
-Each payment is a
+Each payment is a table row.
+There are columns:
+- Name of bill source.
+- Billed amount
+- Due date of the payment
+- Date when bill has been payed or blank, if it's not.
+- To pay: amount has been payed
+- Payed by: type of paymet (by check or online transfer) and name of bank

+### Banks

+### Payments
+The Payments page contains a table of payments.
+It might be recurent or scheduled (but not payed) one-time payments.
+Each payment is represented by row.
+There are columns:
+- Name of payment destination
+- Amont to be payed
+- Due date of the payment
+- Period of payment, if it's recurrent payment
+- Bank name from which payment already made or from which bank it will be done for automatic payments

+### Incomes